pewpewlive/hybroid-live/parser/README.md

 ## `parser_helpers.go`

-The file that holds all of the necessary helpers for the `Parser`.
+The file that holds all of the necessary helpers for the [Parser](https://github.com/pewpewlive/hybroid/blob/master/parser/README.md#parsergo).
 It makes the code less repetitive and easier to grasp.

-**Methods:**
+### **Methods:**

-(This file adds additional methods to the `Parser` type)
+(This file adds additional methods to [Parser](https://github.com/pewpewlive/hybroid/blob/master/parser/README.md#parsergo))

 1. `createBinExpr(left ast.Node, operator lexer.Token, tokenType lexer.TokenType, lexeme string, right ast.Node) -> ast.Node` - Evaluates the value type, creates a `BinaryExpr` with the respective parameters, and returns it.
 2.  `getOp(opEqual lexer.Token) -> lexer.Token` - Returns the respective operation when using assignment operators.
 For example: if given `lexer.MinusEqual` (`-=`), it returns `lexer.Minus`.